 And the final prong is consultation, providing no-cost, consultative services to employers who request them.
 Consultation works with employers and their employees to enable those organizations to better understand and better manage workplace health and safety.

-Convergence Training: Alright, great, thanks.
+Vector Solutions: Alright, great, thanks.

 And earlier you mentioned that these programs are to help people with their safety management and safety management systems.
 I wondered if you could tell people out there who may not know those terms what "safety management" and "safety management systems" are and then, in addition, you talk three phases of safety management maturity.